 Extra Interest Rate

-Do note that there is a cap of $20,000 that can come from our OA balances.
-This means that if we have $40,000 in our OA, and $10,000 in our SA and another $10,000 in our MA, we will not fully benefit from the extra interest rate of 1.0% despite having $60,000 of combined CPF balances.
+The $20,000 cap on balances that can come from our OA balances can be significant.
+For example, if we have $40,000 in our OA, and $10,000 in our SA and another $10,000 in our MA, we will not fully benefit from the extra interest rate of 1.0% despite having $60,000 of combined CPF balances.

-This is because only $20,000 can come from our OA.
-Hence, in this scenario, we will only be receiving the extra interest on $40,000 – $20,000 from OA, $10,000 from SA and $10,000 from MA.
+As only a maximum of $20,000 can come from our OA, we will receive extra interest on $20,000 from OA, $10,000 from SA and $10,000 from MA in this scenario.

 One other difference is that the extra interest earned on our OA balances will be paid into our Special Account (if we are under 55) or Retirement Account (if we are over 55).
 The extra interest earned on our SA and MA will flow into the respective accounts.